nuts-foundation/nuts-node/docs/pages/deployment/discovery.rst

 Clients will access the discovery service through ``/discovery`` on the external HTTP interface, so make sure it's available externally.

-The endpoint for a Discovery Service MUST be in the following form:
+The endpoint for a Discovery Service MUST be in the following form (unless mapped otherwise in a reverse proxy):

 .. code-block:: http